wwgc/ppbook-en/README.md

 ### [ppmessage.com](https://ppmessage.com)

-[ppmessage.com](https://ppmessage.com) provide a Software As A Service of PPMessage.
-It running an instance of **Open Source PPMessage**.
+[ppmessage.com](https://ppmessage.com) provides a Software As A Service of PPMessage.
+It is an running instance of **Open Source PPMessage**.

 ### PPMessage
 PPMessage is an open source project, which hosted in [Github](https://github.com/PPMESSAGE/ppmessage.git).

 ### Need Help

-Anything about PPMessage or PPBook, you can access [PPMessage Official Site](https://ppmessage.com) to ask or create developer issue of [github.com/PPMESSAGE](https://github.com/PPMESSAGE/ppmessage.git).
+If you have any questions about PPMessage or PPBook, you can visit [PPMessage Official Site](https://ppmessage.com) to ask us or open an issue in [github.com/PPMESSAGE](https://github.com/PPMESSAGE/ppmessage.git).